zkotti/fun-in-lockdown/guide.md

 **Workout tips:**

 * Set realistic goals
-* Set a weekly programm and stick to it!
+* Set a weekly programm and stick to it
+* Write down what you want to achieve with every training
+* Find a workout buddy
+* Eat at least one-two hours before you train
 * Put on the clothes that make you feel motivated
-* Eat at least one-two hours before you train
-* Write down what you want to achieve with every training
-* Always warm up
 * Make sure to choose the right workout for you
+* Always warm up!
 * Stay Hydrated
 * Listen to music
-* Find a workout buddy
 * Don't forget to stretch!

 **Workout motivation quotes:**

-* No pain, No gain -> shut up and train.
+* No pain, No gain -> shut up and train
-* Master your mindset, and you'll master your body.
+* Master your mindset, and you'll master your body
-* Push yourself because no one else is going to do it for you.
+* Push yourself because no one else is going to do it for you
-* The pain you feel today will be the strength you need tomorrow.
+* The pain you feel today will be the strength you need tomorrow
 * Later = Never (Do it now)
 * Push harder than yesterday if you want a different tomorrow
 * Its you vs you
 * Never forget why you started
 * Impossible is just a word
-* You can if you think you can
+* You can if you believe you can
 * Energy flows where attention goes

 **Different kinds of workouts and sports:**

+* Aerobic Workouts
+* Anaerobic workouts
+* Crossfit
+* Cycling
+* Dance Workouts
 * Freeletics (bodyweight workout)
 * HIIT (High Intensity Interval Training)
-* Crossfit
+* Pilates
 * Powerlifting
+* Running
 * Tabata
 * TRX
-* Pilates
 * Yoga
-* Dance Workouts
-* Aerobic Workouts
-* Anaerobic workouts
-* Cycling
-* Running

 **Warm up**

 * Boxing Warm Up [video](https://www.youtube.com/watch?v=GtFO7P8sr0E)
 * Fun Warm Up [video](https://www.youtube.com/watch?v=jHw6HxD1j30&t=69s)
 * Happy Dance Warm Up [video](https://www.youtube.com/watch?v=vNUWtyW0js0)
 * Classic Full Body Warm Up [video](https://www.youtube.com/watch?v=wswdAzOfU1Y&t=122s)

 **“Burning” particular muscle groups:**